RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #86

+And finally took my vitamin C/D. Actually, I don't remember having that yesterday.
+Oh well... yesterday was not normal routine so it's fine.
+Actually downed it this morning with a green tea canada dry... great stuff if you haven't tried it.
+Not sure if it has caffeine, but if it does, it is very little.
+Popped open my first water and I'll report when that is finished.

 ## #85

 Then I grabbed my usual apple for 5 mins worth of laps around the island to cool